Quality Assurance in the Semiconductor Industry | Able

 At Able Electropolishing, semiconductor components arrive at our doors already polished to a high degree, but in need of additional smoothing to adhere to the industry’s exacting standards.

-Quality-control for the manufacture of semiconductor parts, many of which will be used only under clean-room conditions, requires extraordinary diligence at every link in the process – not every electropolishing company can achieve it.
+Quality-control for the manufacture of semiconductor parts, many of which will be used only under clean-room conditions, requires extraordinary diligence at every link in the process – not every electropolishing company can achieve this.

 A lack of consistency from lot to lot is unacceptable – a fact that has led manufacturers already using electropolishing for their semiconductor components to make the switch to Able.

-We are the world’s largest electropolishing specialist and have honed our processes over decades of collaboration with engineers and researchers in industries that include aerospace, medical device manufacturing, national laboratories, electronics, automotive and more – in addition to the semiconductor industry.
+We are the world’s largest electropolishing specialist and have honed our process over decades of collaboration with engineers and researchers in industries that include aerospace, medical device manufacturing, national laboratories, electronics, automotive and more – in addition to the semiconductor industry.

 Alongside our state-of-the-art electropolishing methods, we have further refined our ability to consistently achieve the highest quality results with robotic automation, customized tooling and racking and a prototyping process that includes consultation in the design phase.